shania1113/shania1113.github.io/README.md

 | Half-Life: Opposing Force |          1999 |            0 |                  2934 | False    | False            | False          | True            | False              | False           | False             | False        | False               | False                | False               | False           | False           | False                         |           4.99 |           0 |           0 |

 First I cleaned out the games not released, and then I added a release-date feature by extracting the release year using Python's re module since the release-date column is not in uniform date form.
 Lastly, I filtered out the games that had no recommendation reviews and reduced the data length to 4846, almost 1/3 of the original.
+I added the "Expensive" feature to the dataset based on the price of the game, if it's sold at more than 20 dollars then I classified it as expensive, thus will have a "True" value for this feature.
 The cleaned-up data is exported to [this file](assets/game_feature_data.csv), later used to be combined with the target file.

 #### TARGET
 The [Game Recommendations on Steam](https://www.kaggle.com/datasets/antonkozyriev/game-recommendations-on-steam) dataset contains two files, "recommendations.csv" with over 41 million Steam game reviews and "games.csv" with all the game names, release dates, and IDs.
 The clean-up and compile process can be found in [this script](assets/recommendation.ipynb).
 The example pandas data column of the merged product is shown below: